You have exactly 30 days until the next official LSAT administration.

 To use an oft-quoted line, "How you expect to perform on the LSAT is likely to become reality."
 Your final month, and in particular your final week, should see you actively constructing the ideal mindset for success on test day.
 You simply have to be in the right frame of mind if you want to perform as well as possible.

 Dave Killoran recently compiled a hugely helpful list of blog articles, Forum threads, and even a full seminar he and I did on Test Mentality.
 Bookmark this page and return to it often as test day nears: The Ultimate Test Mentality Resource List.
-(Bonus: another recent blog of Dave's is also an excellent piece on mindset)

 The sooner you start actively working on mental toughness the more likely you are to see the benefits when it counts, so get to it!